samypushisty/Finance_app_api/README.md

 ## Overview

 This web application is a personal project created to demonstrate my technical skills and expertise.
 It is a personal finance tracker with Telegram ID registration using JWT authentication.
-Key features include:
-Multi-currency support:
-Automatic currency conversion rates updates
-Real-time balance calculations in different currencies Total balance overview
-Category-specific balance tracking

 ## Features

-- **Recording transactions by expense/income categories and custom financial accounts**:Users can create expense/income categories and cash accounts, then use them to record transactions(FastAPI, Posgres).
+- **Recording transactions by expense/income categories and custom financial accounts**:Users can create expense/income categories and cash accounts, then use them to record transactions(FastAPI, Postgres).
 - **Multiple currencies**:Users can track transactions and balances in multiple currencies that update automatically(Celery, Redis).
 - **Registration**: Users can register and authenticate using their Telegram ID.
 They receive a JWT token, which allows them to perform further operations on the web app.
--

 ## Technologies Usedmonetaryand track them afterward

 - **Backend**: FastAPI